RIKEN-RCCS/lens3/README.md

 ## Overview

-Lenticularis-S3 (Lens3) provides an S3 service by multiple MinIO
+Lenticularis-S3 (Lens3) provides an S3 service by running multiple
-instances at a single access point.
+MinIO instances at a single access point.
 MinIO is an S3 object storage service, and refer to [https://min.io](https://min.io) about MinIO.
 While MinIO is usually started as a root process, Lens3 starts MinIO instances as non-root processes for each user to confine unintended operations.

 | ![lens3-overview](v1/doc/lens3-overview.svg) |
 |:--:|